 Derek, who has ADHD and a learning disability, lives in Snohomish.
 His favorite courses are history and band.
 He would like to become a middle school teacher.

-Marco, who has Asperger's Syndrome, scoliosis, and kyphosis, lives in Ballard.
+Marco, who has Asperger syndrome, scoliosis, and kyphosis, lives in Ballard.
 Marco's two favorite classes are math and science.
-He enjoys robotics, biology, and computer science and hopes to earn a master's degree in science.
+He enjoys robotics, biology, and computer science and hopes to earn a Master's degree in science.

 Carolyn lives in Spokane.
 She has a learning disability.
 English and history are her favorite classes.
 Carolyn would like to study dental hygiene or counseling in college.